smarticoai/public-api/README.md

 ## Backend usage (NodeJS context)

-Note: access to the API is not provided by default and is topic for a separate agreement with Smartico
+Note: access to the server-to-server API is not provided by default and is a topic for a separate agreement with Smartico.
+We recommend using a front-end API approach in most cases.

 ### Installation